 From Forest to Farm to Urban Forest

-From Forest to Farm to Urban Forest has students examine what happens when the post-war urban development boom crowds out the forest.
-Students will examine the land use history of Duke Forest from 1930 on, and the variety of stakeholder opinions on the future of the forest.
+From Forest to Farm to Urban Forest has students examine what happens when the post-World War Two urban development boom crowds out the forest.
+Students will examine the land-use history of Duke Forest in Durham, North Carolina, from 1930 on, and the variety of stakeholder opinions on the future of the forest.
 Students will also reflect on how science and technology have changed people's perception of the natural world.

 Image Caption: One of the creeks running through the Duke Forest.
 Duke Forest pamphlet, 1990.